 I’ve written articles on gastric banding, gastric bypass and gastric sleeve gastrectomy in detail, as well as the differences between a gastric bypass and sleeve gastrectomy.
 You may check them out for more information on the respective bariatric surgeries.

-Bariatric surgery and cancer prevention
+Bariatric surgery and cancer prevention in Singapore

 A 2019 study on a bariatric surgery cohort found that those who lost 20-34.9% of their bodyweight had a 56% reduced risk of developing cancer.
 In another recent study, bariatric surgery reduced cancer risk by about 46% in women while there was no cancer risk reduction observed in men.
 Does this mean that there are sex differences in cancer-risk benefits?
 No— it just means that it is impossible to draw any conclusions due to the low inclusion of males who undergo bariatric surgery.
 About 80% of patients who undergo bariatric surgery are females.

 Nevertheless, bariatric surgery has been shown to successfully achieve weight loss, and the rapid metabolic changes —especially lowered insulin levels and decreased T2DM— could reduce major cancer promoting factors.
 While more research needs to be done, I think we should not forget the main intention of bariatric surgery, which is to lose weight for a healthier life.
 Going in with the mindset of purely lowering cancer risk would not be the correct mindset.

 It is important that patients undergoing bariatric surgery do not expect their cancer risk to be eliminated or reduced beyond the non-obese, normal BMI population.

 - Bruno, D. S., & Berger, N. A. (2020).
 Impact of bariatric surgery on cancer risk reduction.
 Annals of translational medicine, 8(Suppl 1), S13. https://doi.org/10.21037/atm.2019.09.26